onesch/Airport-Route-in-Map-public/README.md

 ## How to View the Code?

-This project is private.
-For additional information, contact @xAvakov via Telegram.
+For more information, contact via [Telegram](https://t.me/xAvakov).

 ## Note